-Millions of companies throughout nearly all industries are making the huge error of not preparing their employees to compete in the drastically changing workplace.
+Millions of companies throughout nearly all industries are making the huge error of not preparing or training their employees to compete in the drastically changing workplace.

 New technologies are coming out and changing the work landscape forever.
 And as a result of these technological advances, it’s expected that 54% of the world’s workforce will need to completely re-train in their profession by 2022 to still be able to compete in the marketplace.